 - The purpose of diversification is to decrease portfolio risk.
 Hence, you cannot expect to gain high returns as you will get in profit-oriented securities.

-- Like every investment, research and risk analysis are essential for diversification as well.
+- Like every investment, research and risk analysis are essential for diversification.
 For instance, before investing in an upcoming industry, perform a comprehensive risk analysis and gather information.
 Your portfolio may not benefit from investing in every new trendy sector.

 - Lastly, diversifying into a wide variety of sectors is also not healthy.
 It will limit your ability to react to market changes.

-What is the ideal amount of diversification in portfolio risk analysis?
+What is the ideal amount of diversification in a portfolio?

-Typically, experts recommend around 20–25 stocks for optimal portfolio diversification and the best risk vs return trade-off.
+Experts recommend around 20–25 stocks for optimal portfolio diversification and the best risk vs return trade-off.
 Veteran investor Warren Buffet, however, says otherwise.
-According to him, diversification is for people who carry no knowledge about investing.
+According to him, diversification is for people who lack knowledge about investing.

-You may have heard the proverb, anything in excess is harmful.
+You may have heard the proverb that anything in excess is harmful.
 The same is true for over-diversification.
 It creates confusion, which leads to shifting the focus away from top-performing funds, consequently hampering overall returns.

 How much is too much diversification?